 Try a few different strategies to make sure each product is as petite as possible:

 Switch from liquid to solid – Solid perfume, facial soap, makeup remover (makeup wipes), and even shampoo and conditioner can be your best friends when it comes to travel toiletries.
-Every solid item you bring is one less liquid in your 1-quart bag—and one less goopy spill to worry about in your luggage.
+Every solid item you bring is one less liquid in your quart sized bag—and one less goopy spill to worry about in your luggage.
 Just be sure to place any solid toiletries in a plastic bag of their own to avoid residue on your clothes.

 Try refillable containers – It’s easier than ever to find chic, refillable containers to deposit a smidge of your sunscreen or perfume.
 Made of soft silicone and other spill-proof materials, you’ll never have to worry about a fancy glass bottle breaking again!